Hamstring Tendonitis or Strain

 What is hamstring tendonitis or strain?

 The hamstring muscles are the muscles in the back of the thigh that allow the knee to bend (knee flexion).
 The hamstring muscles turn into tendons as they come down and attach at the back of the knee.
 They can get tight and inflamed, resulting in a hamstring muscle strain (pain at the back of the thigh) or tendonitis (pain behind the knee).
-This can result from excessive recent sport activity or it may occur without predisposing trauma.
-Often people have had tight hamstrings for a long time without knowing it.
+This can result from excessive recent activity or it may occur without predisposing trauma.
+Some people have tight hamstrings for a long time without knowing it.